avaframe/AvaFrame/docs/moduleCom1DFA.rst

   - add an attribute called `thickness` for each feature
   - important: ALL features have to have a single thickness value, which can differ between features
+  - for entrainment area only: if the thickness value is missing, the thickness value is taken from `entThIfMissingInShp` (default 0.3 m) in the configuration file
   - for backwards compatibility, the attribute 'd0' also works, but we suggest to use `thickness` in new projects
   - set the flag `THICKNESSFromShp` (i.e. relThFromShp, entThFromShp, secondaryRelthFromShp) to True in the configuration file (default is True)